 Marjoram oil can help rid the body of common illnesses such as cold and flu, as well as bacterial infections in the digestive system or urinary tract.
 Marjoram oil is known to help the body fight off infections and remove unwanted toxins.

-Marjoram essential oil is known for its ability to relax the mind.
+Marjoram essential oil is known for its ability to relax the mind and promote better sleep.
 Marjoram oils sedative properties can also help promote a proper night of sleep.

 Aphrodite was the goddess of two herbs, oregano, and marjoram.
 Since Aphrodite, the Goddess of all things love, adored her plants so much, the herbs themselves grew to be associated with marriage and love.
 Couples would wear garlands or crowns made of oregano and marjoram on their wedding nights in the hopes of having a long, happy marriage.
 It is also said that if marjoram grows on the grave of a deceased person, that person is having a happy afterlife.